EIX Q1 2026 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• Legislative Engagement: Management emphasized the importance of a collaborative approach to wildfire risk management and affordability, advocating for a return to a cost-of-service model for investor-owned utilities.
+• Legislative Engagement: Management emphasized the importance of a collaborative approach to wildfire legislation, advocating for a return to an investor-owned utility cost of service model to ensure fair capital recovery.